weaviate/weaviate-io/developers/weaviate/index.md

 Take for example the data object: `{ "data": "The Eiffel Tower is a wrought iron lattice tower on the Champ de Mars in Paris." }`

 Storing this in a traditional search engine might leverage inverted indices to index the data.
-This means that to retrieve the data; you need to search for "Eiffel Tower" or "wrought iron lattice", etc. to find it.
-But what if you have vast amounts of data and you want the document about the Eiffel Tower but you search for: "landmarks in France?"
+This means that to retrieve the data, you need to search for "Eiffel Tower", "wrought iron lattice", or other exact phrases, to find it.
+But what if you have vast amounts of data, and you want the document about the Eiffel Tower, but you search for "landmarks in France"?
 Traditional search engines can't help you there, so this is where vector search engines show their superiority.

 Weaviate uses vector indexing mechanisms at its core to represent the data.
-The vectorization modules (e.g., the NLP module) vectorizes the above-mentioned data object in a vector-space where the data object sits _near_ the text "landmarks in France."
-This means that Weaviate can't make a 100% match, but a very high one to show you the results.
+The vectorization modules (e.g., the NLP module) vectorize the above-mentioned data object in a vector-space where the data object sits _near_ the text "landmarks in France".
+This means that Weaviate can't find a 100% match, but it will find a very close one, and return the result.

-The above example is for text (i.e., NLP), but you can use it for any machine learning model that vectorizes, like images, audio, video, genes, etc.
+The above example is for text (i.e., NLP), but you can use vector search for any machine learning model that vectorizes, like images, audio, video, genes, etc.

-Last but not least, using a vector search engine for your machine learning is something you do for the same reason you've been using a traditional search engine.
-It allows you to scale fast, search, and classify in real-time and it can be used in a robust production environment.

 ## When should I use Weaviate?